MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/vm-powershell.md

 - **-Name** is the name that you provide for the virtual machine that you're creating.

-- **-MemoryStartupBytes** is the amount of memory   that is available to the virtual machine at start up.
+- **-MemoryStartupBytes** is the amount of memory that is available to the virtual machine at startup.

 - **-BootDevice** is the device that the virtual machine boots to when it starts.
  Typically this is a virtual hard disk (VHD), an .iso file for DVD-based boot, or a network adapter (NetworkAdapter) for network boot.